Ghostdog02/SmartLunchSystem/README.md

 ```

 🔐 Roles & Permissions
-You can assign roles to users via the database or admin panel (if included).
+You can assign roles to users via the Controller API.
 Examples:

 Admin – Full access to all controllers and actions
+SuperUser - Access to most controllers

-User – Limited access based on permissions
+NormalUser – Limited access based on permissions